contentauth/c2pa-python/docs/native-resources-management.md

 Clearing it in `_release()` is the other half of that.
 A closed Reader has no further use for the Context, and holding the reference would keep alive an object nothing can reach through the Reader's public API.

-Dropping the reference before the native pointer is freed is safe because the native side does not depend on the Python object staying alive. `Reader::from_shared_context` clones the underlying `Arc`, so the native reader holds its own count on the context and does not care whether Python still points at it.
+Dropping the reference before the native pointer is freed is safe because the native side does not depend on the Python object staying alive.
+When a reader is created from a shared context, the native side takes its own reference-counted handle on that context (an `Arc` clone in the Rust library), so the native reader keeps the context alive independently of whether Python still points at it.
+(That native behaviour is not visible from this repo, which ships a prebuilt binary; it is the contract this code is written against.)

 ## Fork safety